 But one of the reasons these activities feel good is precisely that they are familiar—they align with patterns the nervous system already knows.
 Those patterns, learned during developmental periods when the environment demanded certain adaptations for survival, may have been essential then but prove limiting now.
 The comfort we feel in certain activities often signals not growth but the reinforcement of existing constraints.

 Consider the person organized around the flight response, someone whose earliest learning taught that safety requires departure, that presence invites danger.
 Running may indeed provide enormous benefits—cardiovascular health, stress reduction, the pleasure of embodied movement.
-But if running serves primarily as another way to leave, another method of creating distance between self and felt experience, it perpetuates rather than transforms the underlying pattern.
-The runner discovers not presence but a more refined form of escape, not arrival in the body but a faster method of departure.
+But if running serves primarily as another way to leave, the trail becomes a familiar geography: the same terrain of escape, only better maintained.
+The runner covers more ground but never arrives anywhere new.

 Similarly, someone locked in chronic hypervigilance—the orient response that never settles—may be drawn to activities that require constant scanning and rapid assessment.
 Rock climbing demands hypervigilant attention to every handhold, every shift in balance, every change in conditions.
 For someone whose nervous system learned in toddlerhood that the world requires constant monitoring, climbing may feel intuitively right.
 The hypervigilance finally has a legitimate purpose, a coherent focus.
 But the activity reinforces the very pattern it feels good to express.
 The nervous system learns not to settle but to apply its habitual scanning with even greater refinement.
-The person becomes an exceptional climber while remaining trapped in a system that cannot rest.
+The person becomes an exceptional climber while remaining trapped in a system that cannot rest—forever ascending vertical terrain that demands the same watchfulness the body learned before it had words for danger.

 When Meditation Deepens Dissociation

 The widespread endorsement of meditation and mindfulness practices as tools for healing overlooks a common complication: for some people, particularly those prone to dissociation, meditation can exacerbate rather than alleviate symptoms.
-Research over the past decade has begun documenting what clinicians have observed in practice—that meditation can trigger dissociative experiences, depersonalization, and derealization in vulnerable populations (Farias et al., 2020).
+Research over the past decade has begun documenting what clinicians have observed in practice—that meditation can trigger dissociative experiences, depersonalization, and derealization in vulnerable populations.

-A systematic review of meditation’s adverse effects found that dissociation or depersonalization appeared in 9 of 55 studies examined, with psychiatric adverse events including psychotic symptoms, anxiety, depression, and trauma re-experience occurring with concerning frequency (Farias et al., 2020).
-For trauma survivors, particularly those with histories of childhood abuse or neglect, meditation practices that emphasize detachment from thoughts and sensations can blur the line between mindful observation and pathological disconnection (Castillo, 1990).
+A systematic review of meditation’s adverse effects found that dissociation or depersonalization appeared in 9 of 55 studies examined, with psychiatric adverse events including psychotic symptoms, anxiety, depression, and trauma re-experience occurring with concerning frequency.
+For trauma survivors, particularly those with histories of childhood abuse or neglect, meditation practices that emphasize detachment from thoughts and sensations can blur the line between mindful observation and pathological disconnection.

 The mechanism becomes clear when we understand dissociation as a trauma response learned early in life—a way of departing from unbearable experience by fragmenting awareness, by floating away from what the body feels.
 Meditation practices, particularly those emphasizing observation without engagement, can inadvertently reinforce this very pattern.
 The practitioner learns to watch thoughts and sensations from a distance, to cultivate a sense of separateness from internal experience—precisely the dynamics that constitute dissociative pathology.

 This does not mean meditation lacks value for trauma recovery.
-Specific approaches, particularly those emphasizing embodiment, grounding, and compassionate engagement rather than detachment, show promise (Lathan et al., 2023).
+Specific approaches, particularly those emphasizing embodiment, grounding, and compassionate engagement rather than detachment, show promise.
 But the blanket recommendation of meditation for everyone in recovery ignores the reality that for those organized around the flight response, meditation may simply provide another method of perfecting departure.

 The Amplification of Aggression

 Combat sports and martial arts present a particularly complex picture.
-Traditional martial arts training, with its emphasis on discipline, respect, and controlled aggression, tends to reduce rather than increase violent behavior in practitioners (Vertonghen et al., 2021).
+Traditional martial arts training, with its emphasis on discipline, respect, and controlled aggression, tends to reduce rather than increase violent behavior in practitioners.
 But competitive combat sports—mixed martial arts, boxing, aggressive forms of weightlifting—can amplify aggressive tendencies, particularly when participants engage in these activities without attention to their underlying purposes.

-Research demonstrates that combat sports athletes show higher levels of aggression than martial arts practitioners, with physical aggression, verbal aggression, and hostility all elevated in competitive fighting contexts (Vertonghen et al., 2021).
-The hormonal profile of combat sports—elevated testosterone and cortisol, activation of stress response systems—creates conditions that can either channel or amplify existing patterns of dominance and defiance (Ziemba et al., 2020).
+Research demonstrates that combat sports athletes show higher levels of aggression than martial arts practitioners, with physical aggression, verbal aggression, and hostility all elevated in competitive fighting contexts.
+The hormonal profile of combat sports—elevated testosterone and cortisol, activation of stress response systems—creates conditions that can either channel or amplify existing patterns of dominance and defiance.

 For someone organized around the fight response, someone whose developmental learning taught that power must be defended at all costs (or it will be crushed), combat sports may provide essential benefits.
 The controlled expression of aggression in a structured environment, the discipline required to train safely, the respect demanded by traditional practices—these elements can indeed transform rage into strength, defensiveness into presence.

 But without explicit attention to this transformative intention, combat sports can simply become another arena for expressing and perfecting the fight response.
 The athlete learns to hit harder, react faster, defend more aggressively—all while the underlying pattern of viewing the world as fundamentally hostile, of meeting difficulty with increased force, remains unchanged or even strengthened.
-The activity reinforces what it feels good to express: dominance, aggression, the capacity to overwhelm opponents.
-The person becomes a skilled fighter while remaining trapped in a system organized around defending power through force.
+The person becomes a skilled fighter while remaining trapped in the same contested ground—a landscape where every encounter is a battle for territory, where rest means vulnerability and yielding means defeat.
+The ring becomes a geography of perpetual siege.

 Strength Training and the Cycle of Defiance